WMUC-FM: Programming

 WMUC-FM is true freeform radio, where the DJs themselves determine the programming of the station.
 An elected student Program Director assigns weekly time slots on the station to individual DJs, who are then responsible for programming, hosting, and promoting their respective shows.
 The schedule changes each semester, with the goal of offering a fresh perspective and diverse lineup of music and talk shows created by students at the University of Maryland.

 In 2008, WMUC launched WMUC-2, now WMUC Digital, a separate internet-only radio station which, like WMUC-FM, features freeform music and talk programming.
 Intended as a "proving ground" for new DJs, WMUC Digital also features programs which may not be appropriate for broadcast under FCC rules.

-WMUC also has an active Sports department, which maintains its own website and internet stream at wmucsports.net.
+WMUC also has an active Sports department, which maintains its own website and internet stream.
 WMUC Sports features a regular schedule of talk radio shows as well as on-air play-by-play and color analysis of Maryland sporting events.
 Calling 10 different sports, WMUC Sports is the primary carrier of Maryland men's soccer, women's basketball, baseball, women's lacrosse, field hockey, and softball.

 In the past, WMUC had an active News department, which was integrated with the former Radio Television and Film department at the University of Maryland.
 WMUC's news programming is now student run.
 The programming is divided into two segments: Weekly Roundup, the flagship news show featuring original reporting on top campus, national and DMV area news; and Drop the Pop, the featured talk show covering all things pop culture, politics, entertainment and more.

 Live music

 WMUC has a weekly live music program called Third Rail Radio (named after the electrically charged third rail of the DC Metro system), started in 1996 by Eric Speck.
 Third Rail Radio hosts many local and traveling independent bands and musicians.
 In 2004, the program produced a compilation CD of artists who have appeared on the program.

-In addition to Third Rail Radio, there are many in-studio performances.
-In the past, these have included Louis Armstrong, Linda Ronstadt, The Kingston Trio, Don McLean, the Ramones, Duran Duran, and Elliott Smith.
-Recently, Beach House, Future Islands, Logic, Matt & Kim, King Tuff, Kurt Vile, Vivian Girls, Alvvays, Surfer Blood, and Mitski have performed at WMUC.
+In addition to Third Rail Radio, many in-studio performances or interviews have occurred.
+Notable musicians who have performed or been interviewed on WMUC include Louis Armstrong, Linda Ronstadt, The Kingston Trio, Don McLean, the Ramones, Duran Duran, Braid, Elizabeth Cotten, Fats Domino, Elliott Smith, the Get Up Kids, Jay-Z, Rites of Spring, the Faith, and Peter, Paul, & Mary.
+Since 2000, that list also includes Beach House, Future Islands, Logic, Matt & Kim, King Tuff, Kurt Vile, Vivian Girls, Alvvays, Surfer Blood, Q and Not U, and Mitski have performed at WMUC.